Dry Eye Evaluation and Treatment

 How is Dry Eye Treated?

 While dry eye can be a chronic condition, our optometrists can prescribe treatment to help patients maintain healthy eyes, minimize dryness and discomfort, and prevent vision from being affected.
-Primary treatments for the management and treatment of dry eye includes using artificial tears, increasing tear production, and treating inflammation of the eyelids or the eye surface.
+Primary treatments for the management and treatment of dry eye include using artificial tears, increasing tear production, and treating inflammation of the eyelids or the eye surface.